hoverbike1/TOTK-Mods-collection/README.md

 </br>

 - Graphics - **LOD Patch** - We are unsure about it's effect : it appears to increase the LOD.
-Some people pretend that fixed some 3D models poping.
+Some people have reported this fixed 3D models popping suddenly into view.
 </br>

 - Graphics - **Shadows** : changes the resolution of shadows.